 - Because the skills section on your resume looks small, it’s easy to underestimate its importance.
 Truthfully, this section is the second most important (right after work experience).

-- The skills section provides a brief overview of what you have to offer, so don’t include more than 10 skills.
+- The skills section is a brief overview of what you have to offer, so don’t include more than 10 skills.

 - You also shouldn’t underestimate soft skills—these can showcase your personal qualities and characteristics, while hard skills can demonstrate your abilities related to electrical work.
 Include both for the best effect!